Mark A. Staples

 Mobile Computing

-While it doesn’t take much of a prognosticator to predict the impact of mobile computing – what this should do for any institution is to evaluate the delivery of all types of content through mobile technology.
-Some content that could be delivered through a mobile interface are: course scheduling, the class schedule with notifications of cancellations or delays, access to assignments with due dates, view grades, integrated communications; these along with a campus directory and campus maps would be helpful for most students.
+While it doesn’t take much of a prognosticator to predict the impact of mobile computing—what this should do for any institution is to evaluate the delivery of all types of content through mobile technology.
+Some content that could be delivered through a mobile interface: course scheduling, the class schedule with notifications of cancellations or delays, access to assignments with due dates, view grades, integrated communications, a campus directory, and campus maps.

 Open Content

-This much more controversial topic is where faculty, programs, and/or colleges makes their course content available free of charge.
+This much more controversial topic is where faculty, programs, and/or colleges make their course content available free of charge.
 MIT started this over a decade ago.
-In theory, a student could get an MIT education without the degree.
-Some may argue this point, but as more content is made available, students will begin comparing programs based on what they see online.
+As more content is made available, students will begin comparing programs based on what they see online.

 Two to Three Years